MicrosoftDocs/microsoft-365-docs-pr.da-DK/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference.md

 <!--The above link is the 'only link' that exists for having drivers examined.
 The 'en-us' component is required to make the link work.
 Any alterations to this link will result in a 404.
 -->

-Intune Navn: `Block abuse of exploited vulnerable signed drivers` (endnu ikke tilgængelig)
+Intune Name: `Block abuse of exploited vulnerable signed drivers` (endnu ikke tilgængelig)

-Configuration Manager navn: Endnu ikke tilgængelig
+Konfigurationsstyring navn: Endnu ikke tilgængelig

 GUID:  `56a863a9-875e-4185-98a7-b882c64b5ce5`